 Mr. McCorkle started in the stainless steel and alloy industry in 2008 with Venture Metals.
 In 2009, he moved to ISA as part of the acquisition of Venture Metals by ISA.
 In December of 2013, Mr. McCorkle took over as the production manager of the Non-Ferrous business unit.
 In 2015, Mr. McCorkle became the manager for the entire Non-Ferrous business unit.

-Information Technology, QEHS, and Electronic Scrap Manager
+Information Technology, QEHS, Pick Pull Save, and Electronics Scrap Manager

 Mr. Ashby has been involved in the technology industry since 1995 and project management since 1998.
 He earned an engineering degree from the University Of Louisville Speed Scientific School Of Engineering in 2002 with emphasis in Computer Engineering and Computer Science.
 He joined ISA in 2000 as a Software Engineer and utilized this role to develop and implement internal systems and databases to maximize efficiencies throughout the company.
 Goal oriented and result driven, he was promoted to Information Technology Manager in 2003 and became responsible for all company-wide IT Operations.
 Seeking more responsibility, in 2013, he was appointed as the Manager over all aspects of the newly created Electronic Scrap business unit.
 With Mr. Ashby’s guidance and leadership, the E-Scrap division quickly progressed into a major regional player in the industry.
 After serving in various positions of increasing responsibility, he was named Quality, Environmental, Health & Safety (QEHS) Manager in 2014 adding QEHS strategic planning, issues management, safe environment awareness training, compliance auditing and emergency response to his list of responsibilities.
 Prior to joining ISA, Mr. Ashby worked for an engineering business that designed and implemented sorting systems for many of the major package delivery services throughout the nation.
 His responsibilities included, but were not limited to, designing PLC logic to control the various sorting devices, designing an HMI (Human-Machine-Interface) to control these systems and designing a reporting system so users could view various data from the system.